 - Beef Tacos with Radish and Avocado Salsa

 If you have a neighbor growing summer squash, they probably already loaded you up with a bagful!
+This is the perfect August seasonal produce.
 They are easy to grow and are typically a high yield vegetable, no matter where you live!
 Squash has a lot of vitamin C, beta-carotene, folate, and fiber.

 Fresh tomatoes are in full swing!
 They are high in vitamin C, A, and K. Plus tomatoes have high amounts of lycopene which is great for heart health.
 Lycopene is also what gives tomatoes their bright red color.